croservices/cro-openapi-routes-from-definition/README.md

   `False`.
 If set to False, then responses will not be validated.
 This may be useful for increasing production performance, once confident the API has been correctly implemented.
+* `:%formats` and `:%add-formats` - passed to `OpenAPI::Schema::Validate` to
+  control format validation (`%add-formats` adds additional formats or overrides existing ones which `%formats` allows for a full replacement of the available formats).

 All operations in the OpenAPI document should have an `operationId` in order to be implementable.
 Unless configured with `:ignore-unimplemented`, such